tcolgate/tcolgate.github.io/content/blog/seasonal.md

 infrastructure.
 To pick a few at random,

 * Works well in containerized environments.
-* Exporters are easy to write, and the existing client libraries are pleasant toU= use.
+* Exporters are easy to write, and the existing client libraries are pleasant to use.
 * It was easy to get started, and has proved very adaptable to out more extreme use cases.

-One of it's most appealing features is the rich query language.
+One of its most appealing features is the rich query language.
 Once you are over the initial learning curve, a world of possibilities awaits.

 ## Living with your errors.